3fon3fonov/exostriker/README.md

 * Larger arsenal of N-body/dynamical simulation/analysis tools (+ "REBOUND" is planned to be included).
 * Internal TTV and photo-dynamical modeling (i.e. the external "TTVFast" will become a secondary option).
-* Combined modeling with Astrometry (work in progress).
+* Combined modeling with Astrometry (As of Ver 0.75 this is possible, but is still work in progress).